Companies less wary of personal devices at work-Cisco

 Nevertheless, he said, “data protection and security is the number one concern.”

-That’s where Cisco and a number of rivals such as Juniper Networks (JNPR.N), Hewlett Packard (HPQ.N) or Avaya come in with services that help companies manage and secure personal mobile devices used by employees.
+That’s where Cisco and a number of rivals such as Juniper Networks, Hewlett Packard or Avaya come in with services that help companies manage and secure personal mobile devices used by employees.

 Cisco itself allows staff to bring their own devices for work and said it found employees are willing to pay to use their private device at work.